 Athens is a popular tourist destination with many important sights of universal significance.
 In this article we are presenting 7 sights that are relatively unknown to the public and remain almost secret, although they are inextricably linked to the history of the city.

-Temple of Artemis Agrotera & The Shadow of the Old Lady (Ναός Αρτέμιδος Αγροτέρας & Ο Ίσκιος της Γριάς) : In the neighbourhood of Mets on Ardittou Street and just a few hundred meters from Panathenaic Stadium, are the ruins of one of the most important ancient Athenian temples.
+Temple of Artemis Agrotera & The shadow of the old lady (Ναός Αρτέμιδος Αγροτέρας & Ο ίσκιος της γριάς) : In the neighbourhood of Mets on Ardittou Street and just a few hundred meters from Panathenaic Stadium, are the ruins of one of the most important ancient Athenian temples.
 It was a pavilion of Ionian style, built in 448 BC, probably by Kallikrates.
 It is mentioned by Plato and Pausanias, and according to Plutarch mystery rituals were performed in this area.
 The temple was also directly related to the victory of the Athenians in the Battle of Marathon: here were held annual sacrifices and celebrations in honor of the goddess Artemis, thus fulfilling the oath of the Athenians to thank her for their victory in the Battle.
 Today it is an archaeological site between buildings but no architectural elements have been preserved.
-However the mystery and the sanctity of the place were preserved in the city’s tradition and it was believed that the half-ruined houses behind the Temple were places of strange phenomena such as the Shadow of the Old Lady who, completely silent, holding a lighted candle went up the road and got lost in the vegetation.
+However the mystery and the sanctity of the place were preserved in the city’s tradition and it was believed that the half-ruined houses behind the Temple were places of strange phenomena such as the shadow of the old lady who, completely silent, holding a lighted candle went up the road and got lost in the vegetation.
 The Shadow appeared whenever something bad was going to happen in the city.
 (Ardittou 24, Mets)

-Socrates’ Prison (Η Φυλακή του Σωκράτη) : Just a few meters from Herodium in the foot of Phillopapos Hill (near Loubardiaris) a cave-like construction is considered by many archaeologists the place where Socrates was held prisoner, before he was poisoned.
+Socrates’ prison (Η φυλακή του Σωκράτη) : Just a few meters from Herodium in the foot of Phillopapos Hill (near Loubardiaris) a cave-like construction is considered by many archaeologists the place where Socrates was held prisoner, before he was poisoned.
 Historical research shows that the archaeological site is difficult to identify with the prison of ancient Athens.
 However, there is some evidence to support this theory, such as the fact that it was built in the middle of the 5th century BC, overlooking a main road, was in a pit and had bath facilities, evidence that agrees with the descriptions of the prison in the Dialogues of Plato.
 Also among the objects discovered in the ruins of the building was a small worn statue of Socrates.
-The carved structure probably belonged to a rather imposing two-storey or three-storey building, which is considered part of a house by other scholars.
-During World War II the caves were covered with a concrete protective wall in order to be used as a crypt of antiquities of the National Archaeological Museum, which hid many of its exhibits to avoid being stolen by the Nazi occupation forces.
-Whether it is the prison of the famous philosopher or not, this is a very interesting site that it is overlooked by the visitors to the neighbouring Acropolis and it is also relatively unknown to locals.
+The carved structure probably belonged to a rather imposing two-storey or three-storey building, which other scholars considered part of a house.
+During World War II the caves were covered with a concrete protective wall to be used as a crypt of antiquities of the National Archaeological Museum, which hid many of its exhibits to avoid being stolen by the Nazi occupation forces.
+Whether it is the prison of the famous philosopher or not, this is a very interesting site that is overlooked by the visitors to the neighbouring Acropolis and it is also relatively unknown to locals.
 (Rovertou Galli 43, Filopappou Hill)

-All the above attractions are part of Athens’ history, and discovering them will make any visit to Athens unique and exceptional (here you could find a map of all the locations).
+All the above attractions are part of Athens’ history, and discovering them will make any visit to Athens unique and exceptional.
 But it is a joy for the Athenians as well to rediscover their city and learn something new and extraordinary.